 The crime information is to be reported immediately to the student's department chairperson or administrator at the time of the occurrence.
-After the student reports the crime to one of the above individuals, the crime information must be reported to the Director of Public Safety.
+After the student reports the crime to one of the above individuals, the crime information must be reported to the Safety and Security Department.